he00741098/DinoGame/README.md

 # DinoGame
 Multiplayer version of the chrome dino game, repo has:
-- server side
+- server side - originally written in JS with node, rewritten in Rust
-- client side
+- client side - Mostly written with JS.
+Using PixiJS library for all graphics

 # IP